yangsiy/Plask/README.md

 $ python run.py
 ```

-The system will running on
+The system will be running on
 ``
 http://localhost:5000
 ``